Abdulatif-AZ/CapStone/Data/README_Datasets.md

 2. Navigate to 'Resourcse/3W Datasets'

-3. Download zip file '3W_Datasets'
+3. Download zip file 'real_instances.parquet.zip' (Required) and '3W_Datasets_Seperated.zip' (Optional)

-4. Extract the 3 datasets from the zip file
+4. Extract the datasets from the zip files

 5. Save the datasets in the directory where the 'CapStone' repository is located inside the 'Data' subfolder

+6. Only the 'real_instances.parquet.zip' is needed for the project.